-• To understand the role of the newspaper reporter and his duties
+CO1:Categorize the role of the newspaper reporter and his duties.

-• To know how the newspaper newsroom operates.
+CO2: Distinguish how the newspaper newsroom operates.

-• Helps to understand the sources of information available for newsgathering.
+CO3: Evaluate the sources of information presented for newsgathering.

-• To know news values and to develop proficiency in writing basic hard news leads using correct attribution.
+CO4:Express the news values and to widen proficiency in writing basic hard news leads using correct attribution

-News: Definitions, Elements, News Values, Sources of News, News Gathering Skills,

-Principles of News Writing, Significance of Accuracy, Objectivity.
+News: Definitions, Elements, News Values, Sources of News, News Gathering Skills, Principles of News Writing, Significance of Accuracy, Objectivity.